Open-IoT-Service-Platform/platform-launcher/docs/usage/upgrade.rst

      selfLink: /api/v1/namespaces/oisp/configmaps/keycloak-sh
      uid: bbbc4f7d-8a9a-447e-85df-b796a893efd3

+.. note:: The variable NEW_CONFIGURATION_FILE is usually the realm file that is provided by the oisp/keycloak container, which is /opt/jboss/keycloak/realms/oisp-realm.json.

-Now delete the pod, after it comes back import the the users configuration file through keycloak dahboard or using keycloak admin console.
-Make sure to select skip at import strategy because some of the service users might create conflicts.
+Now delete the pod, after it comes back you can import the users configuration file through keycloak dahboard or using keycloak admin console.
+Make sure to select the option 'skip if existing' at import strategy because some of the service users might create conflicts.
 Keycloak tries to import the users in a very tolerable, indestructive way.
-If the user roles are not defined in the realm, then it simply removes them, or the secret of the keycloak server has changed, it resets passwords of all users that are imported.
+For example, if the user roles are not defined in the realm, then it simply removes them, or if the secret of the keycloak server has changed, it resets the passwords of all users that are imported.

 After upgrading do not forget to revert keycloak-sh to its old form.
-Otherwise you might lose curucial data due to overwriting.
+Otherwise you might lose crucial data due to overwriting.

-There are also other options that Keycloak offers for exporting/importing.
-Check them out at `here<https://www.keycloak.org/documentation.html>`_.
+There are also other options that keycloak offers for exporting/importing.
+Check them out at `here <https://www.keycloak.org/documentation.html>`_.